Are you a beginner who has started your blogging journey and wondering what kind of blogging tools you need?

 - Linguix Premium costs 14.99$/month.

 - Linguix Team is a plan suitable for more than one individual.
-For this plan, you have to contact the Linguix sales team to get a customized price to fit your team.
+For this plan, you must contact the Linguix sales team to get a customized price to fit your team.

 Bottom line: Grammar checkers are meant to polish your writing and make it perfect for your readers.
 They enable you to deliver your blog posts in an understandable and error-free manner.